naps-dev/dco-core/Makefile_README.md

 - AWS_SECRET_ACCESS_KEY
 - AWS_DEFAULT_REGION

+Finally, ZARF_CONFIG will need to be updated if it's not located in ./bigbang/zarf-config.yaml

 This makefile assumes that users might be running in different environments with packages possibly not pre-installed.
 Two targets attempt to handle this:
 - check-dependencies simply identifies if necessary dependencies are available in the environment.
 These are dependencies that are probably best managed by a package manager.
 With go and aws in particular, the out of the box installation wasn't compatible with alpine, so created install targets for both but omitting from `all`.
 - install-dependencies checks if a dependency is there, sometimes if it's the right version, and then installs if not.
 The makefile will install zarf and k3d.
 It will check versioning for go.